pantheon-systems/documentation/source/content/guides/decoupled/no-starter-kit/04-any-framework.md

 You can create a Front-End Site using a free [Docusaurus](https://docusaurus.io/) website template with some manual configuration.
 The example site in this section uses the [Docusaurus scaffold project website classic](https://docusaurus.io/docs/installation#scaffold-project-website).

-### Before You Begin
+1. Download your Docusaurus website template.

-- Create a GitHub repository containing your Docusaurus site.
+1. Create a GitHub repository containing your Docusaurus site.

 1. Log in to your **Site Dashboard** and select the **Sites** page.